metricly/hugo-www-site/content/blog/posts/2017/02-15_analyzing-aws-kinesis-streams-metrics.md

 In general, when working with Kinesis, watch for higher latency on both sides of your stream.
 Watch the amount of data going into and out of the stream for sudden changes.
 Failures with producers emitting data to the stream, and consumers retrieving data from the stream are likely indicators of problems with your stack.

-You can also find additional information about the metrics provided by referring to Amazon [documentation](http://docs.aws.amazon.com/streams/latest/dev/monitoring-with-cloudwatch.html), as well as the [Netuitive AWS Integration Metrics](https://help.netuitive.com/Content/Integrations/aws_metrics.htm#kinesis-1) documentation.
+You can also find additional information about the metrics provided by referring to Amazon [documentation](http://docs.aws.amazon.com/streams/latest/dev/monitoring-with-cloudwatch.html), as well as the [Metricly AWS Integration Metrics](https://help.netuitive.com/Content/Integrations/aws_metrics.htm#kinesis-1) documentation.

 Conclusion
 ----------

-In this post, we talked about Amazon Kinesis Streams, what Amazon Kinesis Streams does, and what metrics are provided by both AWS and Netuitive for Kinesis Streams.
+In this post, we talked about Amazon Kinesis Streams, what Amazon Kinesis Streams does, and what metrics are provided by both AWS and Metricly for Kinesis Streams.
 In addition, we've also covered some best practices when using these metrics.

 If you're interested in using Metricly to monitor your Kinesis Streams,check out Part 2 of this series, ["Monitor AWS Kinesis Streams with Metricly"] (/monitor-aws-kinesis/).